-- 1. Proposer shall check those Variable Scope items below that are to be provided as a part of the Project and completed within the Total Cost to Complete (A) outlined above in the Base Scope section of this form.
-Variable Scope items must be added in priority order as listed below beginning with item 1 and working down the list. - 2.
+- 1. Proposer shall check those Variable Scope items below that are to be provided as a part of the Project and completed within the Total Cost to Complete (A) outlined above in this form. - 2.
 For those remaining items not being provided as a part of this Project, i.e. not checked, Proposer shall provide a Cost to Complete and Construction Time.
 Cost to Complete is not required to be provided for checked items being included as a part of the Project.
-Construction Time for Variable Scope items not being provided as a part of the Project, i.e. not checked, shall be defined as all additional time to complete any the selected Variable Scope items beyond the Construction Time provided above in the Base Scope section. - 3.
-If Variable Scope items are not provided as a part of the Project, i.e. not checked, SCDOT reserves the right to add any or all of the remaining Variable Scope items to the Base Scope Project either after award and prior to contract execution, or as a contract change order, for the listed Cost to Complete and Construction Time on this bid form.
+Construction Time for Variable Scope items not being provided as a part of the Project, i.e. not checked, shall be defined as all additional time to complete the selected Variable Scope items beyond the Construction Time provided above in the Base Scope section. - 3.
+If Variable Scope items are not provided as a part of the Project, i.e. not checked, SCDOT reserves the right to add any or all of the remaining Variable Scope items to the Project either after award and prior to contract execution, or as a contract change order, for the listed Cost to Complete and Construction Time on this bid form.
 The Proposer's Cost to Complete for each Variable Scope item shall be guaranteed as outlined in Section 7, General Information.